Skip to main content

 • Should I cover my CGM during sleep, exercise, or showering?

-• What foods most commonly cause unexpected spikes in non-diabetics?
+• What foods most commonly cause unexpected glucose surges in non-diabetics?

 • Does drinking alcohol affect glucose readings?